bmnapoleao/SLR_Swoballing-Automation/README.md

-# Snowballing_Automation
+# Searching and Selecting studies for Systematic Literature Reviews Updates in Software Engineering

-- The project automates the activity of searching and selecting studies for SLR updates in Software Engineering.
+- The project automates the activity of searching and selecting studies for Systematic Literature Review (SLR) updates in Software Engineering.
 It implements the two types of Snowballing: **Backward Snowballing**, which uses the outgoing references from a paper to identify new potential papers; and **Forward Snowballing**, which identifies new papers using incoming references or citations to a paper.
-Also, it allows the selection of studies for SLR Updates using Machine Learning models.
+Also, it automates the inicial selection of studies for SLR updates using Machine Learning models which identify the new potential relevant studies for an ongoing SLR update.
 Here, the paper containing the Author names, Title, Publisher name, Year are extracted along with the bibtex of the papers containing the Abstracts.

-- **Updating the SLR** is done using Machine Learning models which identify the new papers which are relevant to the study.

 ### A. Organization of the repository: